 - Extended Cloud Trials for Server and Data Center Customers

 - Cloud Academic and Community pricing

 - Transfer your self-hosted license to cloud

-We offer no-cost Extended Cloud Trials for existing server and Data Center customers to help you plan and move to cloud at your own pace.
+We offer free extended migration trials for existing server and Data Center customers to help you plan and move to cloud at your own pace.

 Evaluate if you need a partner

 Pending your team’s level of expertise, your migration complexity, and timeline, Atlassian Solution Partners are trained to help customers move to cloud successfully and with minimal disruption.

 We recommend working with a partner if you have a more complex migration, or need assistance executing on the guidance our support team provides.

 have limited internal resources to help with this project